Dec 19, 2022

 Frame Rate: 60 fps (120 fps for slow-mo shots)

 Those basic settings will work for most situations.
 If it gets overcast, you might have to adjust the EV comp or ISO settings a little.
-If you're using a HERO9 or HERO10, you can try 2.7K or 4K resolution, but you’ll run out of space quickly, and most viewers can’t reproduce 4k anyway unless you’re releasing feature films.
+If you're using a HERO11 Black, you can try 2.7K or 4K resolution, but you might run out of space quickly, and most viewers can’t reproduce 4k anyway unless you’re releasing feature films.

 Before we go, just a couple of tips.

-First, batteries don’t last long in the cold, so bring extra, or you can grab the new Enduro battery, which is specifically designed to last longer in the cold.
+First, batteries typically don’t last long in the cold, so bring extras, or you can grab the improved Enduro (cold weather battery), which is specifically designed to last longer in colder conditions.

 Second, you don’t have to wait until you’re home to crank out some edits or share footage.
 You can use the Quik App to edit right on the mountain or while you get your hot chocolate on and share clips to your social media on the fly.